ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 Get Devices in bulk
 ~~~~~~~~~~~~~~~~~~~

 Method getAllDevices() can be used to retrieve all the registered devices in an organization from Internet of Things Foundation, each request can contain a maximum of 512KB.
-For example,

 .. code:: java